 This tasty and elegant dish of vegan Penne alla Vodka, or pasta with vegan vodka sauce, is full of flavor from garlic, oregano and, of course, vodka.
-It takes just 30 minutes to make, but it is classy and delicious enough for a special family dinner or a party with friends.
+It takes just 30 minutes to make this amazing vegan pasta dinner, but it is classy and delicious enough for a special family meal or a party with friends.

-Pasta with a simple but delicious marinara is my go-to dinner on weeknights when I want to get something together in a hurry.
-This gorgeous Penne alla Vodka is just as easy and tasty, but with a dash of extra elegance.
+Easy but delicious pasta dishes like vegan Pasta e Fagioli, vegan Pasta Puttanesca, Pasta alla Norma and this Vegan Instant Pot Pasta Bake are among my go-to dinners on weeknights when I want to get something together in a hurry.
+This gorgeous vegan Penne alla Vodka is just as easy and tasty, with a dash of extra elegance.

 For recipes that are as simple as this, you want to use the best ingredients you can possibly get your hands on for the most flavor.
 So while a can of plum tomatoes would work well, a can of San Marzano tomatoes is even better.

 The sauce itself is worthy of an ode.
 It's creamy and a pretty orange-red, and it tastes so good, you might find yourself shoveling it into your mouth with the ladle.
 You don't have to limit yourself to pouring it over pasta.
 Drizzle it over crepes or over a chunk of baked tofu or tempeh, or even roasted mushrooms.
 The possibilities are endless and each is delicious.

 The vodka is a key ingredient in the recipe, so don't skip it.
 The alcohol cooks out so your kid -- or you -- won't be tipsy after you've eaten it (good for the kid but not so good for you, huh?)
 I serve it to Jay who loves this dish, and I've never had to deal with slurred sentences or seeing four instead of two. 😉